AmirUCR/Agentic-ALLEGRO/README.md

-# Agentic ALLEGRO
+# Introduction
 Our collaborators found configuring [ALLEGRO](https://github.com/ucrbioinfo/ALLEGRO) for their experiments too daunting of a task.
-So I made this repo.
+So I made a Claude AI assistant for it.

 ALLEGRO has a big and maybe confusing [config](https://github.com/AmirUCR/allegro-data/blob/master/config.yaml) – In an ideal world, you describe your experimental needs to the ghost in the machine, and [It Just Works™](https://youtu.be/qmPq00jelpc?t=8)